christiangemesi/rfobaden-incident-manager/docs/backend/005-controllers.md

 ### Loading Relations

-if the model has relations to other models, your controller will have to load them when the model is being changed.
+If the model has relations to other models, your controller will have to load them when the model is being changed.
 To do so, override the `loadRelations` method in your controller and load the relations.
 See `ReportController` for an example of how this is done.

 ### Authorization